vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 # Installing Kubeapps on BKPR

-This guide documents the installation of [Kubeapps](https://kubeapps.com/) on the Kubernetes Production Runtime (BKPR) cluster.
+This guide documents the installation of [Kubeapps](https://kubeapps.com/) on the Bitnami Kubernetes Production Runtime (BKPR) cluster.
 You will first install the [Helm](https://www.helm.sh/) package manager to the cluster, followed by the installation of Kubeapps using the [Kubeapps Helm chart](https://hub.kubeapps.com/charts/bitnami/kubeapps).

 The guide assumes you have a Kubernetes cluster with BKPR already installed.
 The [BKPR installation guide](install.md) documents the process of installing the BKPR client, followed by installing the BKPR server side components on the cluster.